dropbox/dropbox-sdk-java/RELEASING.md

 Please follow the steps in each one of the following sections to complete a release.

 ## Merge the Release to Trigger Publishing to Maven Central
- 1. Update the top level [gradle.properties](gradle.properties) to a non-SNAPSHOT version.
+ 1. Create new branch `release/X.Y.Z` (where X.Y.Z is the new version)
- 2. Update [DbxSdkVersion.java](DbxSdkVersion.java) to a non-SNAPSHOT version.
+ 2. Update the top level [gradle.properties](gradle.properties) to a non-SNAPSHOT version.
  3. Update the [CHANGELOG.md](CHANGELOG.md) for the impending release.
  4. Update the [README.md](README.md) with the new version.
  5. `git commit -am "Prepare for release X.Y.Z"` (where X.Y.Z is the new version)